-Presently, Officer Nick Ingle serves in this position.
-Officer Ingle is a certified Juvenile Officer and School Resource Officer.
+Presently, Officer Sean Ralston serves in this position.
+Officer Ralston is a certified Juvenile Officer and School Resource Officer.
 His primary responsibility is the high school, but he responds to calls for service at each school as needed.
-Lt.
-Eric Batchelder, Supervisor of the Community Services Division at the Guilderland Police Department is also a valuable resource to the school district’s S.A.V.E.
+Officer Matt Hanzalik and Officer Patty Stallmer of the Community Services Division at the Guilderland Police Department are also valuable resources to the school district’s S.A.V.E.
 Plan.

 Students who demonstrate behavioral difficulties and social problems may require a range of intervention involving school Child Study teams, social workers, counselors, multiple agencies, community-based service providers and intense family support.
 Effective intervention uses multiple, focused approaches over time and can reduce the potential for more serious problems and violence.

 Nontraditional or alternative school approaches are available in the middle and high school through FOCUS and Strive for Success.

 Strive for Success is another Farnsworth Middle School program offered to sixth, seventh and eighth graders who need assistance with studying and organizational skills.
 Parents are also involved in this program.

 FOCUS is a school program that provides a success-oriented learning environment for high school students identified as unsuccessful within the regular school situation.
 FOCUS assumes a holistic approach to education, dealing with the whole student – intellectually, socially, emotionally and physically.